joymukami/financetracker---py/README.md

 This being a user friendly project, I had to implement tkinter which is a graphical user interface(GUI) that will allow users to input and list transactions by displaying a textbox for better data organization
 This video https://youtu.be/yQSEXcf6s2I?list=PLCC34OHNcOtoC6GglhF3ncJ5rLwQrLGnV clearly explains better on the implementation of tkinter.
 After the income has been set, the user can now set the budget for various items and alert them when they exceed it and finally visualization features (pie charts) to represent the users financial data whether over time or category.
+To access the code, one must have the git extension where one will be directed to a remote repository from github where the personal finance tracker repository is so as to access the code.